LordofBone/Bot_Engine/README.md

 `git clone --recursive https://github.com/LordofBone/Bot_Engine`

+And if there are any updates to the chatbot in future you should be able to grab the latest code with:

+`git submodule update --remote --recursive`

 On Linux+RPi you will also need to ensure an additional library is installed for pyscopg2:

 `sudo apt-get install libpq-dev`